 Notice of emergency issuance of permit for endangered species.

 Documents and other information submitted for this application are available for review, subject to the requirements of the Privacy Act and Freedom of Information Act, by any party who submits a written request for a copy of such documents to: U.S. Fish and Wildlife Service, Division of Management Authority, 4401 North Fairfax Drive, Room 700, Arlington, Virginia 22203, telephone (703) 358-2104 or fax (703) 358-2281.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-On July 19, 2006, the U.S. Fish and Wildlife Service (Service) issued a permit (PRT-125946) to the Wildlife Conservation Society (WCS/Bronx Zoo), New York, New York, to import an orphaned male snow leopard (Uncia uncia) from Pakistan for the purpose of enhancement of the survival of the species.
-Authorization of this action is under Section 10(c) of the Endangered Species Act of 1973, as amended (16 U.S.C.
+On September 16, 2005, the U.S. Fish and Wildlife Service (Service) issued a permit (PRT-109802) to the Virginia Polytechnic Institute and State University (CVM Phase 2), Blacksburg, VA, to import carcasses from wild chimpanzees (Pan troglodytes) collected in Tanzania for the purpose of scientific research.
+This action was authorized under Section 10(c) of the Endangered Species Act of 1973, as amended (16 U.S.C.
 1531 et seq.).
-The Service determined that an emergency affecting the health and life of the snow leopard existed, and that no reasonable alternative was available to the applicant for the following reasons.
+The Service determined that an emergency affecting the health and life of the chimpanzees existed, and that no reasonable alternative was available to the applicant for the following reasons.

 Michael S. Moore,

 Senior Permit Biologist, Branch of Permits, Division of Management Authority.